How to Build an AI Product Description Generator

 Step 6: Publish the Description

-Send the result back to the store with a Connector node - shopify update-product, woocommerce update-product, or bigcommerce update-product.
+Send the result back to the store with a Connector node: shopify update-product, woocommerce update-product, or bigcommerce update-product.
 Write the SEO fields into the platform's SEO metafields and stamp a generatedAt tag so you can find AI-generated products later.

 Tips

-- For mid-tier catalogs, run a nightly Schedule against products without a
+• For mid-tier catalogs, run a nightly Schedule trigger against products without a generatedAt tag and your backlog will clear itself over a few weeks.

 Common Pitfalls

-- Hallucinated specs - the model may invent a "moisture-wicking lining" if you don't tell it to stick strictly to provided data.
+• Hallucinated specs: the model may invent a "moisture-wicking lining" if you don't tell it to stick strictly to provided data.
 Add "do not invent features" to the prompt.

-- Identical phrasing across products - if every result starts with "Meet the new...", raise the temperature slightly and rotate opening instructions.
+• Identical phrasing across products: if every result starts with "Meet the new...", raise the temperature slightly and rotate opening instructions.

 Testing